PavriLab/geneIS-nf/README.md

 ## Introduction

-**WARNING!
-THIS PIPELINE HAS NOT BEEN TESTED THOROUGHLY AND MIGHT NOT WORK.
-IT IS MAINLY INTENDED AS A REPOSITORY FOR THE ANALYSIS CODE!**

 **geneIS-nf** is a bioinformatics analysis pipeline for assigning initiation sites, mapped from NS-seq data (see [`iniseq-nf`](https://github.com/pavrilab/inisite-nf) and [`classifyIS-nf`](https://github.com/pavrilab/classifyIS-nf)) their nearest gene in a reproducible way.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.